+TEN1 assessment criteria Fx F E C Α Introduction to report ILO: Plan and conduct a microbial community analysis, with discussion of safe handling and ethical concerns.
+Student participates in the lab but is unable to complete a lab report due to unavoidable circumstances e.g. illness supported by a doctor's note.
+A make-up report can be submitted and graded later.
+Student does not participate in the lab or does not submit a report without justification.
+OR: Text is provided but lacks specificity or relevance.
+The aims of the project are stated but poorly explained.
+The aims of the project are described in some detail but with little or no reference to literature.
+The aims of the lab project are clearly explained with reference and comparison to existing literature that the student has found independently.
 Description of methods ILO: Plan and conduct a microbial community analysis, with discussion of safe handling and ethical concerns.
 Student participates in the lab but is unable to complete a lab report due to unavoidable circumstances e.g. illness supported by a doctor's note.
 A make-up report can be submitted and graded later.
-Student does not participate in the lab, and/or does not submit a report, without any justification.
-The methodology is presented as more or less a copy of the lab protocol, without additional detail or discussion.
-The methodology is written in the student's own words with some additional detail compared to the lab protocol, but there is no connection to literature.
-There is no or insufficient mention of sample collection and storage.
+Student does not participate in the lab or does not submit a report without justification.
+OR: Text is provided but lacks specificity or relevance.
+Methodology is presented as more or less a copy of the lab protocol, without additional detail or discussion.
+Methodology is written in the student's own words with additional detail compared to the lab protocol, but no connection to literature, and insufficient mention of sample collection and storage.
 The choice of methodology is supported by reference to literature the student has found independently.
 The report includes a discussion of how samples were collected and stored safely and in an ethical way.
 Presentation of results ILO: Explain and investigate the roles of microbes in natural ecosystems such as soils Student participates in the lab but is unable to complete a lab report due to unavoidable circumstances e.g. illness supported by a doctor's note.
 A make-up report can be submitted and graded later.
-Student does not participate in the lab, and/or does not submit a report, without any justification.
+Student does not participate in the lab or does not submit a report without justification.
+OR: Text is provided but lacks specificity or relevance.
 The data generated are presented in poorly prepared or insufficient numbers of figures/tables, and/or poor choice of type of data visualisation.
-There are some good figures/tables and text describing the results but they lack quality, clarity, or creativity in some respects.
+There are some good figures/tables and text describing the results, but they lack quality, clarity, or creativity in some respects.
 Figures are chosen well and produced in high quality.
 Data are presented in a clear, appropriate, and professional way.
 Innovative means of data presentation or highlighting are in evidence.
 Discussion of results ILO: Explain and investigate the roles of microbes in natural ecosystems such as soils Student participates in the lab but is unable to complete a lab report due to unavoidable circumstances e.g. illness supported by a doctor's note.
 A make-up report can be submitted and graded later.
-Student does not participate in the lab, and/or does not submit a report, without any justification.
+Student does not participate in the lab or does not submit a report without justification.
+OR: Text is provided but lacks specificity or relevance.
 There is no or limited discussion of what the data mean.
 There is some discussion of what the data mean, but this is not well connected with literature.
 Conclusions may be limited to describing how well the study was performed.
 The data generated in the lab project are discussed in detail, with extensive reference to the literature the student has found independently.
-Conclusions are scientific in nature, and may give recommendations for future work.
+Conclusions are scientific in nature and may give recommendations for future work.